kakashuuu/Kakashu00/README.md

 ## 🌸 Who Am I?

 Hey there!
-I'm **Kakashi**, a self-driven developer who crafts bots, APIs, and websites with style — always blending automation and anime aesthetics.
+I'm **Kakashi (Shiva Sharma)**, a self-driven developer who crafts bots, APIs, and websites with style — always blending automation and anime aesthetics.
 Whether it's scraping sites like Shoob.gg, building high-speed WhatsApp bots, or writing FastAPI backends, I'm all about clean code and creative impact.

 ---